Travel is fun! - Robert Reid (click to Tweet)

 As with the Acropolis, no visit to Greece is complete without getting out of Athens for a visit to at least one island.
 We rode the metro to the port at

 Piraeus.
 We don’t love boats so we waited until the last minute, carefully checking the weather, before booking tickets on the high speed ferry to Aegina (a 45 minute ride from Athens).
 Fortunately, the weather gods were on our side (Thanks!) and it was smooth sailing.
 Aegina is a sleepy fishing village famous for its pistachios.
 We got a brief taste of island living as we strolled along the shore with gentle waves lapping up.
 The highlight of the day trip was lunch at a seafood restaurant tucked away just behind the fish market.
 While many of the other restaurants along the water were pretty empty when we walked by, this place was packed; not just packed but packed with locals.
 We sat down immediately and enjoyed fried squid and grilled octopus alongside fried zucchini.
-A carafe of Greek white wine from the barrel washed everything down.
+A carafe of Greek white wine from the barrel washed everything down (if you have time, consider taking a day trip to the Peloponnese to taste Greek wines direct from the vineyard).
 Of course, we picked up a couple bags of pistachios before jumping on the ferry back to Athens.

 Views from Mount Olympus...I mean Lykavittos Hill